-Business Administration Diploma or Financial Services Diploma after the Management Certificate
+Business Administration Diploma after the Management Certificate

-Students wanting to advance their studies in busines administration or financial services are able to apply the Management Certificate courses to the two-year Business Administration or Financial Services Diploma.
+Students wanting to advance their studies in business administration are able to apply the Management Certificate courses to the two-year Business Administration Diploma.
 However, course selection should be given careful consideration as part of the overall planning for the Management Certificate.

-Students who have completed the Management Certificate program and successfully fulfill the graduation requirement for the Business Administration Diploma or Financial Services Diploma will be granted the Business Administration Diploma or Financial Services Diploma only.
+Students who have completed the Management Certificate program and successfully fulfill the graduation requirement for the Business Administration Diploma Diploma will be granted the Business Administration Diploma Diploma only.